|Facilities | Rating | Reviews|

 |Services type:||Two sites located between junctions, connected by an internal bridge.|

 Visit Trowell Southbound/Moto's official website

 Trowell has a history of being slated but Moto have worked hard to brighten it up a bit.
-The northbound and southbound sites are very different, with northbound having recently had an extension.
+The northbound and southbound sites are very different, with northbound having had an extension.
 The car park is very small and finding spaces can sometimes be difficult.

 First two hours free for all vehicles, after which cars must pay £12.50 and HGVs £20, or £21.50 to include a £9 food voucher.